 Blackstone Library cardholders can download ebooks, audiobooks, comics, movies, TV series and music to their computers and mobile devices.
 Sign up at hoopladigital.com or through the Hoopla app on your mobile device.
 You can browse the collection or search for a specific title.
 Just click on the title you want and then click on Borrow!
 Read more about Hoopla here.

 Kanopy is an on demand streaming service that allows you to stream to your computer or mobile device, to your television by connecting it to your computer with an HDMI cable, or by using Roku, Apple TV or Chromecast.
 You’ll find independent, classic, international films and documentaries.
 Included are the Criterion Collection, the Great Courses and PBS.
-You can stream up to 5 videos a month.
 Create an account at Kanopy, using your Blackstone Library card.

 Magazines from RBDigital